 An important provision of the MARPOL Convention reflected also in the Prevention and Emergency Protocol is that all States Parties to the Convention provide adequate facilities in their ports for the type of vessels visiting those ports and the different types of waste and cargo residues generated.
 The lack of adequate reception facilities in Mediterranean ports has long been a matter of concern for the international community as well as the States themselves.
-The topic has been the subject of a number of studies and was addressed by a MEDA project1 implemented by REMPEC (2002 - 2004), which should be taken into consideration while implementing the Strategy.
+The topic has been the subject of a number of studies and was addressed by a MEDA project implemented by REMPEC (2002 - 2004).
+In this regard, the Resolution on the implementation of the results of the MEDA project adopted by the participants to the Regional Seminar on Port Reception Facilities for Collecting Ship-Generated Garbage, Bilge Waters and Oily Wastes in the Mediterranean (Malta, 24 - 26 November 2004) organized by REMPEC within the framework of the said project, should be taken into consideration while implementing the Strategy.

 There are a number of problems associated with the lack of adequate port reception facilities in the Mediterranean region.
 The first is the lack of sufficient guidance on the technical requirements for providing adequate reception facilities for the different types of ship-generated waste and cargo residues; this issue was addressed in particular by the MEDA project.
 Secondly, there is the problem of ultimate disposal of the wastes in environmentally satisfactory conditions.
 This is essentially a waste management problem and requires the establishment of appropriate procedures between the port authority (which generally is not a waste disposal authority) and the local waste management authorities for the different types of waste (e.g. garbage comparable to municipal waste; oily wastes and sludges which may be suitable for delivery to refineries for reprocessing or to appropriate users as fuel oils).
 Thirdly, there is the question of cost for the provision of reception facilities and the need to observe, inter alia, the polluter pays principle which implies that the ships using the facilities should pay for their services.
-The EU Directive 2000/59/EC2 regulates this and other related issues as far as the EU Member States are concerned.
+The EU Directive 2000/59/EC regulates this and other related issues as far as the EU Member States are concerned.